 This same thing happens when there is a geographic size limitation.
 In the 1990 national summary file they reported data at the place (city) level only for cities of at least 10,000 population.
 The summary level code used on those files was 161 rather than 160.

 The moral of the story is that there may be more than one summary level code used to describe a geographic entity, depending on the context of where the summary data appears.

-With the advent of the American FactFinder online data retrieval system the Census Bureau has developed a new universal geographic-entity code called a geoid.
-The idea is fundamental data warehouse methodology -- the entities that your warehouse is describing are required to have a unique identifier.
-The codes are alphanumeric and of varying length and content depending upon the
+With the advent of the American FactFinder online data retrieval system, the Census Bureau has developed a new universal geographic-entity code called a geoid.
+The idea is fundamental data warehouse methodology — the entities that your warehouse is describing are required to have a unique identifier.
+The codes are alphanumeric and of varying length and content depending upon the geographic level.

-The main point to make here is that the first 3 characters of the ID are "160".
+For example, the code for Springfield, MO is 16000US2970000.
+The first 3 characters of the ID are "160".
 Springfield is a city ("place") and 160 is the summary level code for a complete place.
-The next 2 characters in the geoid are "00" and this turns out to be the Geographic Component code.
+The next 2 characters in the geoid are "00" and this turns out to be the geographic component code.
 This is followed by the characters "US" (presumably the Bureau either currently or in the future does data for other countries so that this becomes relevant), and then by the relevant geographic codes.
-In this case we see "29" indicating the state, and "70000" indicating the place code (see CCC).
+In this case we see "29" indicating the state, and "70000" indicating the place code (see data application links for Springfield).

 So the Census Bureau is using these geoid codes to keep track of geographic entities within their database and these codes start with a 3-digit summary level code.
 So what?
 So nothing, for most folks.
 But if you are one of us who like to know how things work, or who need to process raw ACS data or who might even be tempted to figure out what AFF query files look like and code their own then this is very useful information.